 Red foods made with artificial coloring often contain carmine.
 Carmine comes from crushed up beetles and can also be labelled as ‘cochineal extract’, ‘E120’ or ‘red 4’.
 This ingredient is often found in makeup, juice, and more commonly – candy.
 Several years ago, Starbucks even came under fire for using carmine in its Frappuccinos and was forced to find a plant-based alternative.

 You can choose some PETA-approved vegan candy like YumEarth Fruit Snacks, Airheads, or Red Vines if you’re worried about carmine.
 Better yet, opt for products that use natural red dyes from beets and strawberries.

 6. Gummy Bears

 Who doesn’t love gummy bears?
-Unfortunately, most of the major gummy brands like Haribo use gelatin as an ingredient.
+Unfortunately, most of the major gummy brands like Haribo use gelatin as an ingredient and are 100% a non-vegan food.
 Gelatin comes from boiling bones, cartilage, skin, and other body parts of slaughtered animals.
 This means that most gummy bears aren’t even vegetarian!